Alzheimer’s Cure Research: Latest Discoveries and Progress

 Sense of smell may correlate with Alzheimer’s susceptibility.

 The scans revealed that wine connoisseurs can smell particular scents that the average person cannot.
-But it also revealed something else notable: the parts of the brain which are susceptible to Alzheimer’s were unusually enlarged in the wine connoisseurs.
+But it also revealed something else notable: the parts of the brain susceptible to Alzheimer’s were unusually enlarged in the wine connoisseurs.

 NSAIDs cure Alzheimer’s symptoms in mice.

 NSAIDs reduce inflammation, and scientists believe that inflammation in the brain makes Alzheimer’s symptoms worse.
-The mefenamic acid proved promising as a potential Alzheimer’s cure in this study, but it’s important to remember that medications work differently in humans than they do in animals.
+The mefenamic acid proved promising as a potential Alzheimer’s cure in this study, but it’s important to remember that medications work differently in humans than in animals.
 There is still plenty of research to do, but this new information could potentially play a role in the cure for Alzheimer’s.

 Next steps in Alzheimer’s research